davidpagnon/Sports2D/README.md

 'default_height': ["", "default height for scaling.
-1.70 if not specified"], 'remove_individual_scaling_setup': ["", "remove individual scaling setup files generated during scaling. true if not specified"], 'remove_individual_ik_setup': ["", "remove individual IK setup files generated during IK. true if not specified"], 'fastest_frames_to_remove_percent': ["", "Frames with high speed are considered as outliers.
-Defaults to 0.1"], 'use_custom_logging': ["", "use custom logging. false if not specified"]
+1.70 if not specified"], 'remove_individual_scaling_setup': ["", "remove individual scaling setup files generated during scaling. true if not specified"], 'remove_individual_ik_setup': ["", "remove individual IK setup files generated during IK. true if not specified"], 'use_custom_logging': ["", "use custom logging. false if not specified"]
 ```